Vitória do Jari

-Vitória do Jari (/pt-BR/; 'Jari's Victory') is a municipality located in the southernmost tip of the state of Amapá in Brazil.
+Vitória do Jari (/pt-BR/; 'Jari's Victory') is a municipality located in the southernmost tip of the state of Amapá, Brazil.
 Its population is 16,254 and its area is 2,509 km2.
 Vitória do Jari has a population density of 5.9 inhabitants per square kilometer.
 The town is located on the Jari River on the other side of Munguba, and was originally called Beiradinho.